nooblag/nerdwiki/Find.md

 ### Find text inside a file

 `grep -r 'text goes here' path_goes_here`

+## Find available system commands
+`compgen -c` will list all the commands you could run.

+`compgen -c | sort` will show list in alphabetical order

 # Replace
 Combo of `find` and `sed` to find and replace a string inside files, where *.ext* is type of files you're targeting, and *FOO* is replaced by *BAR*: